 Do I have to say, “I don’t agree with every last thing Smith says”?
 I hope not.
 For example, I agree with the critiques Jonathan Leeman recently issued toward Smith’s latest book.
 (I agree with his praises, too.)
 All I can say is that I highlight something on just about every (digital) page, and over and over again Smith raises questions I’ve raised and provides insight I hadn’t yet reached.
 Can I give much better praise to an author, agreement or no?

 If Smith’s books look daunting, start with You Are What You Love, a summary and popularization of his own trilogy.
 And then move to How (Not) To Be Secular.
-If those don’t scratch any of your theological itches—and help you contribute to ongoing conversations with extra Christian wisdom—I will be surprised.
+If those don’t scratch any of your theological itches—and James K. A. Smith—I will be surprised.
 If they do help you, get the whole “Cultural Liturgies” trilogy.

 Mark L. Ward, Jr. received his PhD from Bob Jones University in 2012; he now serves the church as a writer for Faithlife.
 His most recent book is Authorized: The Use and Misuse of the King James Bible.